 Prospective Students

 I am always interested in connecting with motivated students interested in applying their skills to atmospheric chemistry modelling.
 Previous experience with computer programming is useful but not necessary, and I am open to enquiries from students with a background in chemistry, earth science, environmental science, math, physics, computer science (and possibly others!).
 Women and non-binary folx and members of other underrepresented and marginalised groups are strongly encouraged to apply.
+Please note that in my current position I have limited capacity to supervise students.

 Undergraduate Research.
 I am always open to enquiries from undergraduates interested in research, either as an internship subject or over a session breaks.
 Please email me to discuss possible opportunities.
 I can typically come up with projects to suit students with different backgrounds and levels of experience.
 Depending on individual circumstances, students may be able to receive subject credit or wages for participating in research.